 For More Information

-Osgoode invites you to our Fall Open House on Saturday, October 19, 2019.
-Visit our website for information about our Open House.
+Osgoode invites you to our Open House, which will be taking place on Saturday, October 3, 2020.
+Visit the events section of our website for more information.

-To arrange an on-campus visit with a student ambassador or an advising appointment, contact the Recruitment Office.
+To arrange an on-campus visit with a student ambassador or an advising appointment, email the Recruitment Office.